ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 If the default snapshot doesn't exist (because no `stop` has been run yet, and/or no subnet has been deployed yet), the command will fail.

 Deploying a subnet locally will start the network automatically.

+### Stopping the Local Network

+To stop a running local network, run

+`avalanche network stop [snapshotName]`

+This graceful shutdown will preserve network state.
+When restarted, your subnet should resume at the same place it left off.
+`snapshotName` is optional, if provided, a named snapshot will be created which can later be started again with `avalanche network start snapshotName`.
+If not provided, a default snapshot will be created.
+The default snapshot will be overwritten at each `stop`.

 ### Deleting the Local Network